kvasdopil/ui-gen/README.md

 ### Initial Generation

 1. When the viewport is empty, click anywhere on the empty space
-2. A floating form will appear at the click location
+2. A small popup will appear with "Create screen" title and a "Mobile app" button
+3. Click the "Mobile app" button to open the prompt dialog
-3. Enter a description of the UI you want to generate
+4. Enter a description of the UI you want to generate
-4. Press `Ctrl+Enter` (or `Cmd+Enter` on Mac) or click the "Create" button with the magic icon
+5. Press `Ctrl+Enter` (or `Cmd+Enter` on Mac) or click the "Create" button with the magic icon
-5. Wait for the AI to generate the UI (a loading spinner will appear over the screen)
+6. Wait for the AI to generate the UI (a loading spinner will appear over the screen)
-6. The generated UI will be displayed in a 390px × 844px screen container
+7. The generated UI will be displayed in a 390px × 844px screen container
-7. The screen will be created at the location where you clicked
+8. The screen will be created at the location where you clicked

 ### Creating New Screens

 1. **Deselect First**: If a screen is selected, click on empty space once to deselect it
-2. **Click Again to Create**: Click on empty space again (when no screen is selected) to show the new screen form
+2. **Click Again to Create**: Click on empty space again (when no screen is selected) to show the initial popup
-3. **Enter Prompt**: A floating form will appear at the click location with a "What you want to create" input field
+3. **Select Type**: A small popup will appear at the click location with "Create screen" title and a "Mobile app" button
+4. **Enter Prompt**: Click the "Mobile app" button to open the "What you want to create" dialog, then enter your prompt
-4. **Create Screen**: Enter your prompt and click the "Create" button - a new screen will be created at that location and start generating immediately
+5. **Create Screen**: Click the "Create" button - a new screen will be created at that location and start generating immediately
-5. **Cancel**: Click outside the form or select any screen to cancel (your input will be preserved for the next attempt)
+6. **Cancel**: Click outside any popup/form or select any screen to cancel (your input will be preserved for the next attempt)
-6. **Positioning**: Each new screen is positioned absolutely at the location where you clicked, allowing you to organize screens spatially
+7. **Positioning**: Each new screen is positioned absolutely at the location where you clicked, allowing you to organize screens spatially

 ### Navigating Multiple Screens